 What is a bank valuation used for?

 If the bank valuation comes in too low, you may have trouble borrowing the amount you've applied for.
 This can cause serious problems when purchasing a home.
-You may need to find more money from somewhere else or your loan application may be rejected entirely.
+The lender might reject your application.

 However, there are a few avenues of redress: